Antarctic Expeditions – Information

 No expedition to the Antarctic is complete without setting foot on the seventh continent.
 But there is so much more to Antarctica than this.
 The whales, birds, seals, penguins and iconic icebergs are the reason to go to Antarctica.

 In addition to this, there is a palpable sense of history in the British Antarctic Survey/Heritage Trust huts that can be found on the peninsula.
 Britain’s post WW2 presence at the south Shetland Islands is impressive in its far sightedness.
 Diving on icebergs and the wrecks of whalers is an experience that must be had.

 The views of the endless snowcapped peaks and the pack ice are literally like no other.

 The trip will be led by two divers and an anthropologist.
 All of whom bring a diversity of experience and knowledge that will compliment your journey.

 Farhat “Raf” Jah.

 Francisca is a maritime anthropologist with extensive experience in maritime communities.
-With over 1000 dives to her name, she is a very proud advanced scuba diver.
+With over 1000 logged dives to her name, she is a very proud advanced scuba diver.
 She operated a beach resort on a small African island for 15 years before co-founding the African and Oriental Travel Company.
 An accomplished tour leader and no stranger to Antarctica, she brings her organizational skills and educated knowledge of the region to the expedition.